 Cam Mackenzie: We said straight up, “Let’s not make London Dry Gin.
 The opportunity is to make a more contemporary style of gin, a more modern style of gin.”
 Then we sort of talked about Australia and Australian gin.
 The first thing we sort of said was, “Well, Australia is part of Asia, so that seems ridiculous to try and make an Australiana gin.”
 That again might be relevant to someone, but it wasn’t sort of what we felt was the opportunity.
 We felt the opportunity was modern Australia.

 Cam Mackenzie: What’s modern Australia?
-We started to have these great discussions.
+At Four Pillars Gin distillery, we started to have these great discussions.
 We’d look at menus, we’d talked to chefs, to artists.
 I was really fortunate to work in the Yarra Valley through that period when wine makers out here realised, you know what, we can’t make burgundy.
 We can make Yarra Valley Chardonnay, and we can make Yarra Valley Pinot, but we’re not in Burgundy, so let’s stop trying to make burgundy and make these incredible regional wines.
 We didn’t go through any sort of cultural cringe with Four Pillars.

 Cam Mackenzie: We said, “Let’s just make a modern Australian gin, which is taking botanicals and ingredients from around the world, but also using some really interesting native stuff as well.”
 That was sort of, I guess how we arrived at Rare Dry Gin.
 That recipe took 18 months to fine tune, and tweak, and calibrate, a lot of that during our sort of breaking bad phase with a little glass lab still.
 Then when Wilma, our first CARL still arrived, I still used that for about three and a half, four months, making gin before we had the guts to actually release that gin.

-James Atkinson: Had you got any background in distilling or were you basically just taking your wine making background and then learning how to distill?
+James Atkinson: Had you got any background in distilling prior to Four Pillars Gin distillery, or were you basically just taking your wine making background and then learning how to distill?

 Cam Mackenzie: Exactly that.
 Taking a production background and learning how to distill.
 I’m still to this day terrified of it.
 It’s not wine making, it’s not brewing, it’s distilling and ethanol and alcohol vapour is a very dangerous thing.
 That was the bit I was most terrified of.
 It wasn’t making gin, it wasn’t an inability to get the flavours right.
 I think if you come from a food background, you come from a wine background, flavour, balance, weight, texture, are things that come pretty naturally to you.